siemens/gencmpclient/README.md

 ## Building Debian packages (for use also with Ubuntu etc.)

-This repository can build the following binary and source packages.
+On Linux, this repository can build the following binary and source packages.

 * `libgencmp` - the shared library
 * `libgencmp-dev` - development headers and documentation